 Also, this plant allows you to grow it in either a pot or a hanging pot.
 Pretty handy, right?

-Generally, in 9 months, this plant can grow to the length of about 6 inches, while the vines can grow up to the size of 20 inches.
+Generally, in 9 months, this plant can grow to a length of about 6 inches, while the vines can grow up to a size of 20 inches.

-If the plant gets to grow in its natural habitat, the long-hanging tendrils can grow up to the length of 36 inches.
+If the plant gets to grow in its natural habitat, the long-hanging tendrils can grow up to a length of 36 inches.